Laura Mulvey: As a filmmaker

 Mulvey was prominent as an avant-garde filmmaker in the 1970s and 1980s.
-With Peter Wollen, her husband, she co-wrote and co-directed Penthesilea: Queen of the Amazons (1974), Riddles of the Sphinx (1977 – perhaps their most influential film), AMY!
+With Peter Wollen, her husband, she co-wrote and co-directed Penthesilea: Queen of the Amazons (1974), Riddles of the Sphinx (1977), AMY!
 (1980), Crystal Gazing (1982), Frida Kahlo and Tina Modotti (1982), and The Bad Sister (1982).

 Penthesilea: Queen of the Amazons was the first of Mulvey and Wollen's films.
 In this film, Mulvey attempted to link her own feminist writings on the Amazon myth with the paintings of Allen Jones.
 These writings concerned themes such as male fantasy, symbolic language, women in relation to men and the patriarchal myth.
 Both filmmakers were interested in exploring ideology as well as the "structure of mythologizing, its position in mainstream culture and notions of modernism."

 With Riddles of the Sphinx, Mulvey and Wollen connected "modernist forms" with a narrative that explored feminism and psychoanalytical theory.
 This film was fundamental in presenting film as a space "in which the female experience could be expressed."

 AMY! was a film tribute to Amy Johnson and explores the previous themes of Mulvey and Wollen's past films.
 One of the main themes of the film is that women "struggling towards achievement in the public sphere" must transition between the male and female worlds.

 Crystal Gazing exemplified more spontaneous filmmaking than their past films.
 Many of the elements of the film were decided once production began.
 The film was well received but lacked a "feminist underpinning" that had been the core of many of their past films.

 The last films of Mulvey and Wollen as a team, Frida Kahlo and Tina Modotti and The Bad Sister revisited feminist issues previously explored by the filmmakers.

 In 1991, Mulvey returned to filmmaking with Disgraced Monuments, which she co-directed with Mark Lewis.
 This film examines "the fate of revolutionary monuments in the Soviet Union after the fall of communism."